2brownc/dashboard-with-login/README.md

 # Dashboard with Login

-A login form is presented; after successful login a dashboard is loaded.
-An new account can also be created using the Signup form.
+An application dashboard that requires user authentication.
+A sign up form with form validation is provided for users wishing to create an account.
+After login a Dashboard is presented with a list of current projects of the fictional company ACME Inc.

 ## App Overview